 So you have our sourdough.
 There should be 50g in your container.
 It’s well overfermented and will be very watery and thin.
 I’m afraid there’s nothing we could do about that as it’s been sitting around waiting for you for a number of hours.
 However, all is not lost.
 It will be fine.
 You just need to feed it.
 It’s hungry.

 Sourdough is a living culture of lactic acid bacteria and yeast and needs to be fed regularly to work and thrive so first thing to do is get yourself a glass/plastic/see through jar, container of some sort, a bag of bread flour (or a mix of wholegrain and white flour) and a scales.
 Scrape your sourdough into its new home.

-Now add 100g flour and 100g tepid water into container, mix and leave it somewhere warm (by a heater, hot press, living room, etc). it will take anything from 7 – 12 hours to mature depending on when you picked it up from neighbourfood, how warm your home is and what temperature the water was in your mix.
+Now add 100g flour and 100g tepid water into your container, mix and leave it somewhere warm (by a heater, hot press, living room, etc).
+It will take anything from 2 – 3 hours to mature depending on when you picked it up from us, how warm your home is and what temperature the water was in your mix.

-sourdough is like a tamagotchi.
+Sourdough is like a tamagotchi.
 You have to treat it like a pet; feed it, keep it warm, respect it and it will work hard for you.

-most importantly, this sourdough is very resilient. don’t worry. if it all goes pear shaped we’ll give you more. above all don’t rush it. this is all about slowing down and letting natural processes do their work.
+Most importantly, this sourdough is very resilient. don’t worry.
+If it all goes pear shaped we’ll give you more.
+Above all don’t rush it.
+This is all about slowing down and letting natural processes do their work.

 how it works